epinio/docs/src/references/cli/epinio_configuration_list.md

-## epinio service list
+## epinio configuration list

-Lists services
+Lists configurations

 ### Synopsis

-Lists services in the targeted namespace, or all
+Lists configurations in the targeted namespace, or all

 ```
-epinio service list [--all] [flags]
+epinio configuration list [--all] [flags]
 ```

 ### Options

 ```
-      --all    list all services
+      --all    list all configurations
   -h, --help   help for list
 ```